msjoules/SecretSanta/README.md

-# Secret Santa Generator & Automated Emailing
+# Secret Santa Generator With Automated Emailing

 Randomizing players to Secret Santa is a very straight forward process that is easily accomplished using Python.
 This code does exactly that but also: